anwfr/wordpress-plugin-mailchimp-subscribe-ajax/README.md

 # Wordpress plugin : mailchimp-subscribe-ajax

-Wordpress plugin providing a shortcode to display an AJAX subscribe form to Mailchimp.
+Light & non-intrusive Wordpress plugin providing a shortcode to display an AJAX subscribe form to Mailchimp.
-If you are tired of

 ## Installation